Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 The Seattle Storm has contributed to the Food Lifeline as well.
 By selling merchandise such as T-shirts and hoodies, the WNBA team had raised nearly $18,000 as of Friday.

-It’s not just happening Seattle, either.
+It’s not just happening in Seattle, either.
 Tom Brady, Steph Curry, Ronda Rousey, Cal Ripken, Laila Ali and JJ Watt are all among those who have donated to Feeding America at some point throughout this crisis.

 Unfortunately, the problem is a long way from solved.